 How to Find Us

-CEE at Illinois has its headquarters on the north side of the campus of the University of Illinois at Urbana-Champaign, in the Civil and Environmental Engineering Building and Newmark Civil Engineering Laboratory, with additional classrooms, laboratories and offices in the CEE Building next door.
+CEE at Illinois has its headquarters on the north side of the campus of the University of Illinois at Urbana-Champaign, in the Newmark Civil Engineering Laboratory, with additional classrooms, laboratories and offices in the CEE Building next door.
 The twin cities of Champaign and Urbana are located in central Illinois, approximately 130 miles southwest of Chicago, 180 miles northeast of St. Louis, Mo., and 120 miles west of Indianapolis, Ind.